AnywhereSoftware/B4X_Forum_Resources/B4X/Libraries/[class] Microsoft OAuth2/readme.md

-Using that code in the microsoft page you will get a “redirection URI” you must use it in order the browse redirects to your app
+Using that code in the microsoft page you will get a “redirection URI” you must use it in order the browse redirects back to your app after you send your login credentials

 ![](https://www.b4x.com/android/forum/attachments/158482)